 Finally, What Advice Would You Give To Those Wanting To Build An Audience Across Instagram, Especially Within The Vertical Of Body Confidence?

 There are so many things that you need to consider and do in conjunction to potentially grow on Instagram.
 But none of this matters if your content isn’t up to scratch.
 So focus and perfect this first by researching what your potential audience wants to see.
-You could do this by finding people and pages you aspire to be like and analyse what content is doing well for them.
+You could do this by finding people and pages you aspire to be like and analyze what content is doing well for them.
 Secondly, I’d say to try to interact with the people in your niche as they’ll support and help you grow if you build good relationships with them.
 Reach out to as many people you know in your niche and try to build a connection.
 Then at the moment, content wise, I’d say focus on creating videos such as Reels, as these seem to be having the most organic reach.
 This is because Instagram is trying to compete with TikTok and they have just announced that it is not going to be just an image-based sharing app, it will focus on video.
 This has all come from TikTok’s high engagement rates from short-form videos.

 In conclusion, the responses clearly demonstrate how important it is to value the creative lead of influencers when planning a campaign.
 Influencers build a community of followers who look to them for inspiration or advice, but can only make use of their voice if a brand truly offers what they stand for.
 Instead of jumping on a trend or movement because it’s current, brands should ensure all their marketing stays true to a brand voice, and be transparent and knowledgeable about topics they want to market around.
 This eliminates the likelihood of potential consumers feeling used or not taken seriously.

-Just as influencers are growing, so are platforms, and as creators turn to video as the preference for releasing their content, this will result in video platforms such as TikTok and Youtube taking centre stage, and traditionally image-based platforms like Instagram continue their move towards video.
+Just as influencers are growing, so are platforms, and as creators turn to video as the preference for releasing their content, this will result in video platforms such as TikTok and Youtube taking center stage, and traditionally image-based platforms like Instagram continue their move towards video.